Increasing workloads, overwhelming shifts, and demanding environments take their toll on the nurses.

 What is the Impact of Stress on Your Life?

-While nursing is an extremely fulfilling and rewarding career, it comes with demanding choices as well.
+While nursing is an extremely fulfilling and rewarding medical career, it comes with demanding choices as well.

 You have to deal with changing environments and unpredictable behaviours of patients in day-to-day working.